 - Future-proof technique

-Gasmet Continuous Mercury Monitoring system CMM incorporates CVAF technique with special Gasmet design, which enables measuring the lowest mercury levels from hot, wet and corrosive gas streams.
+Gasmet’s Continuous Mercury Monitoring systems CMM AutoQAL and CMM incorporate CVAF technique with special Gasmet design, which enables measuring the lowest mercury levels from hot, wet and corrosive gas streams.

 The sample cell is directly connected to a thermal converter, which converts all mercury compounds to elemental mercury before the measurement.
 This way recombination of mercury compounds is eliminated and total gaseous mercury measurement achieved.
-The detector used in Gasmet CMM is an extremely sensitive photon counting module.
+The detector used in both systems is an extremely sensitive photon counting module.
 Furthermore, the Gasmet CVAF sample cell design includes light traps to eliminate any stray light reflections to the detector.
+CMM AutoQAL has also an automatic and integrated QAL3 validation tool.
+Certified test gas generator with the possibility to do both Hg0 and HgCl2 checks means that there is no longer a need for an external gas generator for QAL3 operations.

 Gasmet CMM has successfully completed the EN15267-3 testing with the world’s lowest EN15267 certified range (0 to 5 µg/m3) for continuous mercury measurement.
 This new world record makes our CMM future-proof for declining emission limits!
-Read more about our certified CMM system here.
+Read more about our certified systems here.